Padre Pio: Stigmata

+Initially, Amico Bignami considered that the wounds might be a skin necrosis that was hindered from healing through the use of iodine tincture or similar chemicals.
+Agostino Gemelli, who never examined Padre Pio's stigmata, and on the strength of one short visit, claimed that the wounds were consistent with those that soldiers had inflicted on themselves "by the use of a caustic substance".

-Once made public, the wounds were studied by a number of physicians, some hired by the Vatican as part of an independent investigation.
-Some claimed that the wounds were unexplainable and never seemed to have become infected.
-Despite seeming to heal they would then reappear periodically.
+Once made public, the wounds were studied by a number of physicians, some hired by the Vatican as part of an independent investigation, the topic of the next section below.
+Some claimed that the wounds were unexplainable based on the fact that contrary to the natural course of a wounds trajectory, the wounds never healed nor did they become infected.
 Alberto Caserta took X-rays of Pio's hands in 1954 and found no abnormality in the bone structure.

-Some critics accused Pio of faking the stigmata, for example by using carbolic acid to make the wounds.
-Maria De Vito (the cousin of the local pharmacist Valentini Vista at Foggia) testified that the young Pio bought carbolic acid and the great quantity of four grams of veratrine "without presenting any medical prescription whatsoever" and "in great secret".
-Veratrine is a "mixture of alkaloids", a "highly caustic product": "Veratrine is so poisonous, that only a doctor can decide whether to prescribe it", as the pharmacist Vista stated in front of witnesses.
+Some critics hostile to Padre Pio and the Friars of San Giovanni directly accused Padre Pio of faking the stigmata, for example by using carbolic acid to make the wounds.
+Maria De Vito, cousin of the local pharmacist Valentini Vista at Foggia, testified that the young Padre Pio bought carbolic acid and the great quantity of four grams of veratrine "without presenting any medical prescription whatsoever" and "in great secret".
+As the pharmacist Vista stated in front of witnesses, veratrine is a "mixture of alkaloids", a "highly caustic product" and "so poisonous, that only a doctor can decide whether to prescribe it".
 Veratrine was once used as a paralyzing muscle insecticide, primarily against lice, but was also described by pharmacists as an "external stimulant" that renders one insensitive to pain.

-Pio maintained that the carbolic acid was used to sterilize syringes used for medical treatments and that after being subjected to a practical joke where veratrine was mixed with snuff tobacco, causing uncontrollable sneezing after ingestion, he decided to acquire his own quantity of the substance in order to play the same joke on his confreres; the bishop of Volterra, Raffaele Rossi came to share this view, believing that "Instead of malice, what is revealed here is Padre Pio's simplicity, and his playful spirit", and that "the stigmata at issue are not a work of the devil, nor a gross deceit, a fraud, the trick of a devious and malicious person [...] his 'stigmata' do not seem to me a morbid product of external suggestion."
-Rossi saw these stigmata as a "real fact".
+Padre Pio maintained that the carbolic acid was used to sterilize syringes used for medical treatments and that after being subjected to a practical joke in which veratrine was mixed with snuff tobacco, causing uncontrollable sneezing after ingestion, he decided to acquire his own quantity of the substance in order to play the same joke on his confreres.
+The bishop of Volterra, Raffaele Rossi, came to share this view, believing that "[i]nstead of malice, what is revealed here is Padre Pio's simplicity, and his playful spirit", and that "the stigmata at issue [were] not a work of the devil, nor a gross deceit, a fraud, the trick of a devious and malicious person" nor did they seem to him "a morbid product of external suggestion".
+Rossi viewed these stigmata as a "real fact".